Steffen-W/Import-LIB-KiCad-Plugin/README.md

 |KICAD_3RD_PARTY |**YourLibraryFolder**/KiCad |

-**Preferences** -> **Manage Symbol Libraries** -> **Global Libraries** -> Add the following entries
+**Preferences** -> **Manage Symbol Libraries** -> **Global Libraries** -> Add the following entries **(Note: It is best to add the library only after the import has been done with the plugin.
+Afterwards only the created libraries have to be imported.
+Lower entries are only for example.)**
 |Active            |Visible           |Nickname       |Library Path                           | Library Format|
 |------------------|------------------|---------------|---------------------------------------|---------------|
 |:heavy_check_mark:|:heavy_check_mark:|Samacsys       |${KICAD_3RD_PARTY}/Samacsys.lib        | Legacy        |